Disordered Eating & Dieting

 The risks associated with disordered eating are severe.
 People with disordered eating may experience:

-A clinical eating disorder (anorexia nervosa, bulimia nervosa, binge eating or other specified feeding and eating disorders (OSFED))
+• A clinical eating disorder such as anorexia nervosa, bulimia nervosa, binge eating disorder or other specified feeding and eating disorders (OSFED)

-Yes.
 It is possible to change eating behaviour, even if you have been engaging in disordered eating and dieting for many years.
-With the right support and treatment and a high level of personal commitment your body can learn to function to its full capacity again.
+With the right support and treatment, behaviour change is possible.